e4h2n/elfin/README.md

 - add the following command to your ~/.zshrc or ~/.bashrc: ```export PATH="/~/elfin:$PATH"```

 now you should be able to run anywhere by typing ``elfin <filename>``

-IMPORTANT: Your terminal should support RGB color format.

 # Current Features
 - Insert (i/I/o/O/a/A), View (ESC), and Command (:) modes